 The department manages a permanent collection of 1,200 artworks, delivers bespoke visual arts commissions, and runs an innovative participatory arts programme, comprising music on the wards and workshops.
 We engage over 5,000 people each year, often participating in the arts for the first time.

-In 2018, we celebrate 10 years of our pioneering Singing For Breathing programme, supporting people living with breathlessness better manage their condition through singing and vocal coaching.
+In 2018, we celebrated 10 years of our pioneering Singing For Breathing programme, supporting people living with breathlessness better manage their condition through singing and vocal coaching.

 You can also buy rb&hArts merchandise from their online shop